mnannan/kaggle-ngsa/README.md

 This graph has been built with papers relations.
 It's a non directed graph.
 Nodes are papers and u and v are connected if *u* has cited *v* or *v* has cited *u*

 # TODO
-Test processing with NLP + tune tfidf
+- Test processing with NLP + tune tfidf
-Add common words in journal
+- Add common words in journal
-page rank
+- Page rank
-communities
+- Communities
-tune models
+- Tune models
-Select models
+- Select models